ircv3/ircv3-specifications/extensions/account-registration.md

     VERIFY <account> <code>

-The `VERIFY` command completes a registration that required email verification.
+The `VERIFY` command completes a registration that required verification (eg. via email or CAPTCHA).

 ### Responses